Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 # Prerequisites <a name="pre" id="pre"></a>

-In order to compile correctly, you must download the Hikvision SDK from [*here*](https://www.hikvision.com/en/support/download/sdk/), choosing the Device Network SDK (Select the correct OS you are using : for Windows of for Linux 64 bit).
+In order to compile correctly, you must download the Hikvision SDK from [*here*](https://www.hikvision.com/en/support/download/sdk/), choosing the Device Network SDK (Select the correct OS you are using: Windows or Linux 64 bit).
 For windows based system, you should download the Device Network SDK (for Windoes 64 bit) as well from the same location.
 Make certain to use the correct implementation for the environment within which you are running.